gottacatchenall/ms_sampling_effort/manuscript.md

 other words, we can't distinguish true-negatives (two species _never_ interact) from _false-negatives_ (two species interact in some capacity, but we have not observed it).
-This is compounded as the interaction data we have is geographically toward the usual suspects [@Poisot2021GloKno], This noise in data have practical consequences for answering questions about species interactions [@deAguiar2019RevBia]---these false-negatives could go on to effect the inferences we make about network properties and relations among species, and our predictions about how species will interact in the future.
+This is compounded as the interaction data we have is geographically toward the usual suspects [@Poisot2021GloKno], This noise in data has practical consequences for answering questions about species interactions [@deAguiar2019RevBia]---these false-negatives could go on to effect the inferences we make about network properties and relations among species, and our predictions about how species will interact in the future.

 This is compounded by semantic confusion about the definition of "interaction".
 Here distinguish between: a species _occurring_, a species being _observed